Gipuzkoa: Geography

 The Aralar Natural Park is a conservation area on the border of Gipuzkoa and Navarre in the Aralar Range.

 The rivers of Gipuzkoa are distinctly different from other Bay of Biscay rivers.
 They arise in the hilly Basque inland landscape (Basque Mountains), flow in a south- north direction, forming close, narrow valleys before joining the ocean.
 The rivers extend for a short length with only a small fluctuation in the volume of water thanks to the stable rainfall all year round, and they show an abrupt drop between origin and mouth as far as the length of the river is concerned.
 From west to east the rivers are the Deba, Urola, Oria, Urumea, Oiartzun and Bidasoa.
 Except for a narrow strip extending east from the hamlet Otzaurte (Zegama) and the tunnel of San Adrian, the province drains its waters to the Atlantic basin.

-Population development

-The historical population is given in the following chart: